kelebek333/clockenstein/README.md

 dpkg-buildpackage
 ```

-This creates a `.deb` package in the parent directory.
-After installing it, run
+This creates packages for clockenstein in the parent directory.
-`clockenstein-calendar` from the command line or open Calendar from the Office
+After installing them, run `clockenstein-calendar` or `clockenstein-clocks`,
-category of the application menu.
+or open Calendar or Clocks from the application menu.

 ### For other distributions